needle-mirror/com.unity.charactercontroller/Documentation~/limitations.md

 # Limitations

-This page outlines limitations of the Character Controller package.
+This page outlines some known limitations of the Character Controller.

 * The root character entity must never be a child of another entity.
 However, there is a mechanism to imitate parenting.
 For more information, see the documentation on [parenting](concepts-parenting.md).
 * While this character controller offers support for [dynamic rigidbody interactions](dynamic-body-interaction.md), which tries to imitate the behavior of a fully dynamic character, it has the following limitations: